 B.A.
 Anderson University, M.Div.
 Duke University, M.A.
 Boston College, Th.D., Duke University

 Dr. David Stark is assistant professor of homiletics at the School of Theology, University of the South.
 An ordained elder in the North Carolina Conference of The United Methodist Church, he has served both rural and urban congregations.
 He has also taught as a visiting scholar at Universität Leipzig, Germany, as a teaching fellow for the Styberg Preaching Institute at Garrett-Evangelical Theological Seminary, and since 2018 as an instructor in the A.C.T.S.
 D.Min. in Preaching Program in Chicago.
-He currently serves as English language editor for the International Journal of Homiletics.
+He currently serves as the English language editor-in-chief for the International Journal of Homiletics.
 He is a member of the Academy of Homiletics and of Societas Homiletica.

 - Preaching Old Testament